WGUNDERWOOD/motifcluster/README.md

 ### Installation

-The R package can be installed from the GitHub `master` branch with
+The R package can be installed from the GitHub `master` branch with:

 ```
-install_github("WGUNDERWOOD/motif-based-clustering/R")
+install_github("wgunderwood/motif-based-clustering/R")
 ```

 ### Dependencies